tech-dojo/React-Task-Manager/README.md

 React Task Manager is a simple task manager built with React, Material-UI, Sequelize, and Nodejs.
-The project was meant for use by a small team and is very much a work in progress.
+The project is meant for use by a small team and is very much a work in progress.

 # Features and Functionalities
   - Two types of Users : Managers and Programmers.